jamesalexakande/Twitter-Web-User-Guide/README.md

 Click **Quote** if you wish to add your own words, photos or videos.

 ## Notifications
-The notifications bar displays reactions by other users to your posts, comments, or reposts by others.
+The notifications bar displays reactions by other users to your posts, comments, or reposts.
 It is split into three sections:

 - **All**, which shows you notifications from the platform, as well as reactions from other users.
 - **Verified**, which shows you notification from verified users.
 - **Mentions**, which notifies you when other users mention your username on their posts.

   ![notification](https://github.com/jamesalexakande/Twitter-Web-User-Guide/assets/145064527/4aef0a0d-1c53-4871-92bb-75d31ae5bcd2)

 The *Navigating Twitter's Interface* section shows you how to access the Notifications Tab